af83/ucengine-docs/erlyvideo.md

 ## Configuration

-Add the following lines to our erlyvideo.conf:
+Add the following lines to our *priv/erlyvideo.conf*:

         {ucengine, [{host, "localhost"},
             {port, 5280},